The Best “Pick-Your-Chain” Framework: Navigate Rollups, L1s and L2s

 Conclusion

-As the ecosystem evolves, innovations such as Native and Based Rollups promise simpler, maximally decentralized and more Ethereum-aligned architectures by embedding execution and sequencing into the L1 itself.
+As the ecosystem evolves, Native and Based Rollups may further simplify architectures by embedding execution and sequencing into Ethereum itself.

-If you’re evaluating any of the blockchain stacks covered in this guide, Gelato helps you choose the right architecture and get your chain up and running on Gelato RaaS quickly, with all the additional Web3 Services you need included.
-Find out more here: raas.gelato.network.
+If you’re evaluating blockchain stacks, Gelato helps you choose the right architecture and launch on Gelato RaaS quickly, with all the Web3 services you need.
+Find out more here: raas.gelato.cloud